EJBF/.github/README.md

 # GitHub Template

+## Workflow template

+Workflow templates can be created by users with write access to the organization's public .github repository.
+These can then be used by organization members who have permission to create workflows.

+Workflow templates created by users can only be used to create workflows in public repositories.
+Organizations using GitHub Enterprise Cloud can also use workflow templates to create workflows in private repositories.

 ## Metadata description

 **name** - Required.
 The name of the workflow.
 This is displayed in the list of available workflows.